icedragon668/Restart/README.md

 /*[About READMEs](https://help.github.com/articles/about-readmes/)*/

 /* [Mastering Markdown](https://guides.github.com/features/mastering-markdown/)*/
+*15.10.2019 Update* format is getting better!

 ## 15 10 2019: APIing
-    i'm missing something about event listeners that are created later. jQuery .on has a selector to listen to a parent, then select from there, but i'm having a hard time recreating it in vanilla
+    i'm missing something about event listeners that are created later.

+    jQuery .on has a selector to listen to a parent, then select from there, but i'm having a hard time recreating it in vanilla

 ### Next: unit03/04 cont.